 There are 18 trails, totaling over 21 miles, traversing different eco-systems and providing a great variety of views and experiences for hikers and bikers.
 Trails range from short and easy to long and moderate.
 The park map provides a nice overview of the trail system.
-Please, due to this fragile eco-system, no pets or smoking is permitted on the trails.
+Please, due to this fragile eco-system, pets are only allowed on a small selection of trails.
 Visitors are encouraged to report interesting wildlife sightings.

 Acorn Alley Trail

 0.53 miles of easy hiking or biking along a gentle slope on a universally accessible pathway.
-This trail circles North of the campgrounds.
+This trail circles North of the campground.
+Pet friendly.